-Dana is a 10-time winner at the Madison Area Music Association (MAMA) Awards, including Acoustic Guitarist of the Year (2019) and Folk/Americana Performer of the Year (2020).
+Dana is a 15-time winner at the Madison Area Music Association (MAMA) Awards; including Acoustic Guitarist of the Year (2019) and Folk/Americana Performer of the Year (2020), and Best Female Vocalist (2021).
+Her most recent album Tunes on the Battlefield won the 2021 MAMA award for Folk/Americana Album of the Year.
 Often sought after for her moving live performances, she has been featured at many a songwriter showcase since 2013.
 Perry gives a vulnerable-yet-fierce delivery of original songs that focus on the Divine nature of music and the internal journey of being human.
 Whether playing with a group or just her guitar, on a festival stage or in the corner of a coffee shop; there’s a passion for musical storytelling that can captivate a room.
 Dana shares gritty songs of trials and triumphs – with a deep self-inquiry, and an invitation for self-evolution.

 Most notably practiced through her craft, Perry has a steadfast way of pursuing personal growth.
 “Her music gives us an understanding of the depths one must go to find that missing link, teaches lessons of being in the moment of each footstep along the path, knowing that every pebble or pandemic in the way will be met with a united front” said one dedicated listener. “…As you continue that level of deep listening, it paints profound reflections of thoughts and feelings you didn’t know you had…and the song becomes about you and your journey…” – Deb Guisleman, 2020 MAMA Award winner, Local Music Fan of the Year.